null Skip to main content

 Step 5: Add additional water

 Add another 15ml of hot water into the Chawan and continue to Knead.
-It would be done as to be gathering the Matcha sticking on the surface of the Chawan in a circular motion.
+It should be done as if you're trying to gather the Matcha sticking on the surface of the Chawan in a circular motion.

-Continue to mix the Matcha from between 90 – 120 seconds once the Matcha becomes a texture of a melted ice cream, it is ready to serve.
+Continue to mix the Matcha for between 90 – 120 seconds.
+Once the Matcha becomes the texture of melted ice cream, it is ready to serve.

 Step 6: Serve and Enjoy